-Self-portrait photography is a wonderful way to awake your creativity and practice your skills.
+Self-portrait photography is a wonderful way to awaken your creativity and practice your skills.

 In this article, you’ll find some technical tips to get you started from scratch, or to improve your existing self-portrait photography skills.

 You’ll also find a bunch of ideas for cool self-portraits and cool profile pictures that will make you fall in love with this fun photography genre!

 Even if you’re a shy photographer, you’ll find some great self-portrait ideas that you can implement and overcome your fears.